geshan/ollama-cloud-run/README.md

 * CPU is always allocated (selected)
 * Startup CPU boost (enabled)

-I could get the model running without a GPU with the above configuration.
-GPUs are supported on Cloud Run but it is being a [request form](https://g.co/cloudrun/GPU) for now.
-This official [guide](https://cloud.google.com/run/docs/tutorials/gpu-gemma2-with-ollama) gives an example with GPU.
+With the above configuration, I could get the model running without a GPU.
+GPUs are supported on Cloud Run, but it is currently a [request form](https://g.co/cloudrun/GPU).
+This official [guide](https://cloud.google.com/run/docs/tutorials/gpu-gemma2-with-ollama) gives an example with a GPU.

 ## Examples

-After the container is deployed successfully on Cloud Run, you can run the below examples:
+After the container is deployed successfully on Cloud Run, you can run the following examples:

 ### Without streaming